Jorge Polanco Player Props: Twins vs. Phillies

 Phillies Pitching Rankings

-- The Phillies' 3.97 team ERA ranks 10th across all league pitching staffs.
+- The Phillies have a 4.00 team ERA that ranks 11th across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.